 However, there is a distinct difference between “flat” and “level” (a wall is flat, only vertical).

-Even an experienced eye can be deceived by variations in falls.
+Even an experienced eye can be deceived by variations in fall.
 Any good concreter these days has a laser level.
 Their quote should include inspecting and measuring the site to ensure it is accurate.

 How to check if your site is level

 If you want to check the site yourself, the simplest and cheapest way (if you don’t have access to a telescopic or laser level) is the humble string line level.
-These start from only few dollars at nearly all hardware stores.
+These start from only a few dollars at nearly all hardware stores.

 A string line level clips onto a string line that is pulled tight.

 Then you fix the high end to a rock or tree, and lift or lower the other end until it shows level.
 From there you measure from the string line down to the ground in several places.